12 Nested Layouts

 #> → heatmap built with `geom_tile()`

-The data of ggheatmap()/quad_layout() can inherit from the stack_layout(), but the data format must match.
+The data of ggheatmap()/quad_layout() can inherit from the parent stack_layout(), but the data format must match.
 Otherwise, you will need to manually provide the data.

 quad_continuousv_plot <- quad_layout(small_mat, xlim = NULL) +